chaltenio/ansible_desktop/README.md

 # ansible_desktop
-Ansible configuration for personal laptops
+Ansible configuration for personal laptops and desktops.